GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[s1-form-large-file] wework-s1.md

 Among the approximately 255 million potential members across our 280 target cities globally, we estimate a total opportunity of $3.0 trillion.

 <!-- image -->
-**Image Description:** In this image there is a diagram, which is a pie chart.
-In the pie chart there are two different categories.
-The first category is "Existing 111 cities" and the second category is "Target 280 cities".
-At the bottom of the image there is a text.
+**AI-Generated Image Description:** In this image, there is a diagram with two main components.
+The diagram consists of two lines and two circles.
+The lines represent the existing 111 cities and the circles represent the target 280 cities.
+The existing 111 cities are represented by the blue line, and the target 280 cities are represented by the orange circle.
+The diagram also includes a title at the top of the image that reads "Existing 111 cities".
 <!-- end image description -->